Jack Cade's Rebellion: Rebellion

 Upon entering London, Cade stopped at the London Stone.
 He struck the stone with his sword and declared himself Lord Mayor in the traditional manner.
 By striking the stone, Cade had symbolically reclaimed the country for the Mortimers to whom he claimed to be related.

 Once inside the city's gates, Cade and his men initiated a series of tribunals dedicated to seeking out and convicting those accused of corruption.
 At Guildhall on 4 July, James Fiennes, 1st Baron Saye and Sele, the Lord High Treasurer, was brought in for a sham trial.
 Upon being found guilty of treason he was taken to Cheapside and beheaded.

-Fiennes' son-in-law William Crowmer (son of William Cromer, a former Sheriff of London, MP and twice Lord Mayor of London) was also executed by the rebels.
+Fiennes' son-in-law William Crowmer (son of William Cromer (died 1434), a former Sheriff of London, MP and twice Lord Mayor of London) was also executed by the rebels.
 The heads of the two men were put on pikes and unceremoniously paraded through the streets of London while their bearers pushed them together so that they appeared to kiss.
 Their heads were then affixed to London Bridge.

 Despite Cade's frequent assurances that his followers would maintain a proper and orderly demeanour, as the rebel host made its way through the city many of the rebels, including Cade himself, began to engage in looting and drunken behaviour.

 Gradually Cade's inability to control his followers alienated the initially sympathetic citizens of London, who eventually turned against the rebels.
 When, on 7 July, Cade's army returned over the bridge to Southwark for the night, the London officials closed the bridge to prevent Cade from re-entering the city.

 The next day, on 8 July, at about ten in the evening, a battle erupted on London Bridge between Cade's army and various citizens and officials of London.
 The battle lasted until eight the next morning, when the rebels retreated with heavy casualties.
 One writer estimated that at least 40 Londoners and 200 rebels were killed at the battle.